 If your field requires certifications or knowledge of industry-standard software, include evidence of your proficiency on your resume.

 Things that are now considered basic computer literacy probably shouldn’t appear on the resume.
 So, don’t tell prospective employers that you know Microsoft Office, unless you’re an Excel whiz who understands the arcane arts of VLOOKUP and pivot tables.
-If you’re not looking at a transcribing job, typing speed isn’t worth mentioning.

 5. Consider changing your email address